The CG&Bio Lab at LIIGH-UNAM

 Christian graduated from the Biomedical Sciences programme at UNAM, and has an experimental science background.
 He’s the one that keeps everything inside the wetlab running smoothly!
 He is currently working on a project testing the functional effects of candidate melanoma-predisposing genetic variants identified from family studies.
 He’s also interested in applying bioinformatics techniques to study tumour evolution.

 Carolina is a Ph.
 D. student in the Biomedical Sciences programme at UNAM working on identifying genetic variation (rare and common) that predisposes to develop melanoma.
 She’s applying bioinformatic techniques to study targeted sequencing data from a case-control dataset with more than 3,000 individuals, collected by our collaborators at the University of Leeds, UK.

 Patricia studied a B. Sc. in Biotechnology Engineering at the Monterrey Institute of Technology and Higher Education and a MSc. in Infection and Immunity at University College London, UK.
 She is currently a Ph.D. student in our lab applying bioinformatic methodologies to elucidate the somatic genomics of acral lentiginous melanoma in Mexican patients.

 Irving Simonin Wilmer (Ph.D. student)

 Irving studied a B. Sc. in Applied Math at the Autonomous Technological Institute of Mexico, where he wrote a thesis on applications of Bayesian statistics.
-He is joining our group as a Ph.
-D. student to work on a project that aims to find the genetic variants that predispose to acral lentiginous melanoma by analysing genotyping data from Mexican and British melanoma patients and controls.
+He is a Ph.
+D. student in our group working on a project that aims to find the genetic variants that predispose to acral lentiginous melanoma by analysing genotyping data from Mexican and British melanoma patients and controls.